aditeyabaral/aditeyabaral.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Started working as a `Research Assistant` at the [Center for Cloud Computing & Big Data](https://research.pes.edu/cloud-computing-big-data/) at PES University, where I am advised by Dr. KV Subramaniam.
+Started working as a `Research Assistant` at the [Center for Cloud Computing & Big Data](https://research.pes.edu/cloud-computing-big-data/) at PES University, where I am advised by KV Subramaniam.